 Some of the resources may be in the form of a support group.
 Just knowing other families are struggling with the same problem can really help.
+People who have experienced what you’re going through can give you tips on how to deal with caregiver burnout.
 I personally know people who keep going to their support group even though their family member has passed away.
 They made a bunch of friends there.
 You can ask your family member’s doctor or medical professional about support groups in your area.
 Or look on the Meetup website.
 Facebook also has a ton of virtual support groups to join, including one specifically for family caregivers.
 If all else fails, just let Google find one for you.

 Talk to a professional

 Priests, social workers, or therapists are very well trained in helping people in these situations.
 Financial fiduciaries can help as well.
 Their perspective can help a lot.